Editor's note: This post was originally published on December 14, 2014.

 The holiday season is typically a whirlwind of excitement for kids.
-The lights, the plates of cookies, and the hope for new toys (or books!!) make this time of year full of joy and anticipation.
+The lights, the holiday food, and the hope for new toys (or books!!) make this time of year full of joy and anticipation.

 It's also the PERFECT time of year to sneak in some reading and writing practice.
 The kids may be home from school on winter break.
 The house may be abuzz with holiday cheer.
 Even with holiday excitement and a break from the classroom, your child will have so many opportunities for learning.